 How to Clean Your Armpocket Armband

 Of course, keeping your phone in a protective case is only helpful if you can clean and sanitize that case as well!
 Luckily, our Elite armband series with zippers, like the Mega i-40, Mega i-40 Plus, Ultra i-35, Armpocket X and Armpocket X Plus are machine washable.
 Just make sure to use cold water and line dry.
-For the Racer Series and fully Reflective series, we recommend hand washing with cold water and line drying.
+For the Racer Series, we recommend hand washing with cold water and line drying.
 For the Flash series, we recommend light spot cleaning due to the electrical and battery components.
 Once dry, clean your Armpocket armband with disinfectant as detailed above.